-One area where the IRP may be able to consider equity more directly is in the area of energy benefits.
-Currently our CEIP measures the share of eligible homes that have received a high touch conservation measure (weatherization or HVAC).
-In the future, this may expand to include participation in other distributed energy programs like rooftop solar or demand-side programs like demand response.
-The IRP is not the appropriate tool to plan conservation programs in an equitable consider whether or not a particular resource option creates an opportunity to enhance equity in energy benefits.
-For example, if a distributed or demand-side option is of similar cost and risk to a utility-scale supply-side resource option, we may consider whether the distributed or demand-side options has the opportunity to enhance (or worsen) the equitable distribution of energy benefits.
+the appropriate tool to plan conservation programs in an equitable manner.
+It is, however, an appropriate tool to consider whether a particular resource option creates an opportunity to enhance equity in energy benefits.
+For example, if a distributed or demand-side option is of similar cost and risk to a utility-scale supply-side resource option, we may consider whether the distributed or demand-side option has the opportunity to enhance (or worsen) the equitable distribution of energy benefits.